Real people. Real places. Real stories.

 4. “Whitelist” our email address – google it for directions specific to your email host.

-5. If you’ve done all of the above and still our emails are not going through, unfortunately, there is nothing more that we can do at this time.
-You can still stay up to date with our issues by becoming a member where we keep all of our issues on archive for our members to read at their leisure.
+5. The last option is to use a different email address - we've found that @randomemailhosts are notorious for blocking our emails, so if you're using a lesser known @address, try switching to a more popular one.
+If even that doesn't work, you can still stay up to date with our issues by becoming a member where we keep all of our issues on archive for our members to read at their leisure.

-6. If you done all the above and are unsure if your email is in our system, send an email to [email protected] and we can check for you.
-But please, do the above first to help minimize our time troubleshooting.
+6. If you've done all the above and are unsure if your email is in our system, send an email to [email protected] and we can check for you.
+But please, do the above first to help minimize our time troubleshooting. =)

 Membership questions:1.
 I’m confused about the difference between “subscribing” and becoming a “member”:The Story Unlikely monthly magazine is free to subscribe to - you can do so by signing up HERE.
 Our membership is not.
 Our (free) subscribers get the monthly issue emailed to them the first week of every month and can submit stories to be published.
 Membership grants a host of additional perks listed HERE.
 Membership is not required to submit a story/get published/paid etc but it gives you a leg up (and helps pay our bills), so yeah, you should totally become a member.
 Who knows, it may even help lower your cholesterol?
 Ok, that's a stretch, but no more than pretending a bowl of Cheerios equates to a healthy diet.2.
 I thought this was free, why do I have to pay for a membership?It costs thousands of dollars annually to run Story Unlikely – and that’s with an all-volunteer labor force.
 It won’t be long before our costs rise to the tens of thousands annually.
 Someone has to pay for this, so where does that money come from?
 Historically, our benevolent editor-in-chief has funded this endeavor from his own pocket (how nice), but his pockets are not deep.
 Therefore, we have to monetize.
 Although the occasional donation is nice, charity is not a viable business plan.
 That’s why we’ve created our membership to help pay our increasing costs.
 The more people who sign up, the more we can do (IE pay our authors more and therefore receive even better stories, expand our podcast, partner with other organizations, bigger prize packages for our contest/accept more stories and even turn them into printed anthologies).
 If you’re unfamiliar with how businesses operate, just remember everything costs money – money is a business’s life blood.
 Even better, watch a season or two of Shark Tank and you’ll come away with a better understanding and appreciation for entrepreneurs everywhere.